-Latest Updates
+Last Updates

-Updated 10/05/2024 at 6:30 pm ET
+Updated 10/10/2024 at 2:30 pm ET

 The Atlantic hurricane season is a six-month window known for its potential to produce severe weather events.
 This period, from June 1 to November 30, keeps meteorologists on high alert, watching for storm formations that could escalate into tropical storms or hurricanes.

-Among the names slated for the 2024 hurricane season is Tropical Storm Milton.
+Among the names slated for the 2024 hurricane season is Tropical Storm Milton/Hurricane Milton.
 With the storm now formed, we can understand how it developed and its potential impact for better preparation and resilience.

 The Naming and Significance of Tropical Storm Milton

-Tropical Storm Milton is the 13th name on the 2024 Atlantic tropical cyclone list.
+Tropical Storm Milton/Hurricane Milton is the 13th name on the 2024 Atlantic tropical cyclone list.
 Its selection follows a rigorous protocol established by the National Oceanic and Atmospheric Administration (NOAA).
 This systematic naming ensures clarity in communication, aiding meteorologists, emergency responders, and the public in tracking and preparing for potential impacts.

 Today, names are selected by the World Meteorological Organization (WMO) and are retired only if a storm is particularly deadly or costly, ensuring that names remain unassociated with catastrophic events.